KaungZinLin/ShortSum/README.md

 # ShortSum
 An app that makes studying easier and faster by summarzing content with AI.

+## Maintenance Notice
+ShortSum is no longer maintained.
+As I've shifted my focus on SuperScan with my recently learned basic Flutter skills.
+I've also planned to implement some of the AI features in ShortSum to SuperScan.

 ## Image Summarizer
 You can easily scan an image of your textbook or the content you're studying, and ShortSum will automatically extract the text using OCR and generate a summary with AI.